-However, who does the GDPR apply to?
+However, to who does the GDPR apply?
 Does it affect all businesses in the EU, and do businesses outside the EU need to comply?

-Does GDPR apply to both EU and EEA?
+Does GDPR apply to both the EU and EEA?

 Does your company need to comply with the GDPR?